 - Share videos to primarily get video views.
 The CTA in the video can be used to drive traffic to your website.

-The organic reach of your page is not a good performance indicator.
+The organic reach of your page is not the best performance indicator.

-So write down the business goals you want to achieve from your Facebook page.
+Write down the goals you want to achieve through your Facebook page.

 Don’t let algorithmic changes dictate your marketing strategy.

 What does organic reach on Facebook mean?